 2. Decide on an amount: Next important step is to decide on your initial investment, the money that you would like to start with.
 You will have to deposit this as fiat money, on the exchange or with the service provider, to get Bitcoins in return so that you can become a Bitcoin trader.
 If you go with service providers like executium.com, you can first practice the free demo, and they even offer 0.002 BTC free on signups.

 4. Place a trade: Finally you do what it takes to become a Bitcoin trader.
 You place a trade.
-Bitcoin Traders usually use web trading platforms, available on the websites of the exchanges or that on the websites of the service providers.
+Bitcoin Traders usually use web trading platforms, available on the websites of the exchanges or on the websites of the service providers.
 You will have to enter the amount that you want to trade.
 A Bitcoin trader usually defines the close conditions for the trade: both stop and limit.
-Stop are for adverse scenarios and limit are for favorable market movements.
+Stops are for adverse scenarios and limits are for favorable market movements.

 Who Should Be a Bitcoin Trader

 Anyone who can spare out some extra cash must ideally invest a part of it in cryptocurrency, specifically Bitcoin.
 Bitcoin is the hottest trading instrument these days, even hotter than the stocks or oil trades.
-So although it does not guarantee, but yes it promises huge returns on even small investments.
-The last decade has seen many people making fortunes as Bitcoin traders, and even now, the market is ripe and well suitable for a trade.
-If you are hesitant and have never done this before, opt for some service consultant who specializes in Bitcoin, like executium.com.
+So although it is not guaranteed, yes it promises huge returns on even small investments.
+The last decade has seen many people making fortunes as Bitcoin traders, and even now, the market is ripe and well suitable for trade.
+If you are hesitant and have never done this before, opt for a service consultant who specializes in Bitcoin, like executium.com.